semaakyavuz/semaakyavuz/README.md

 Backend Developer (.NET / Python) with hands-on experience building AI-powered automation tools.

-I work as an IT Specialist at **Henkel**, where I automate internal reporting and support processes using Python and Microsoft Copilot.
+I work as an IT Intern & Software Developer at **Henkel**, where I automate internal reporting and support processes using Python and Microsoft Copilot.
 Outside of work, I build backend systems and AI agents to keep learning and to solve real problems end to end.

 ## 🔭 What I build